 Papaya ring spot produces malformations on the skin with color breaks over the surface.
 Zucchini yellow mosaic affects zucchini and results in distorted fruits and the squash is warty looking.

 Preventing Lumpy Squash Plants

-The only sure way to prevent your squash crop from getting one of the viruses is to purchase resistant seed or starts.
-You can also make sure you plant before the aphid season, as these little pests are one of the vectors of some diseases.
+- The only sure way to prevent your squash crop from getting one of the viruses is to purchase resistant seed or starts.
+You can also make sure you plant before the aphid season, as these little pests are vectors of some diseases.